Pabarreyro/ChoiceForest/proposal.md

 * Atreebute

 # Specific Functionality
-### Splash Page
+### Landing Page
-The splash page for the site contains the name of the site, potentially a sub-title for the experiment, and the logos/names of experimental collaborators.
+The landing page for the site contains the name of the site, potentially a sub-title for the experiment, and the logos/names of experimental collaborators.

 **Key Components:**
 * Title, subtitle, logos